apiaxle/blog/_posts/2013-07-03-signs-youre-veering-from-good-api-design.md

 Using numbers to represent errors is a terrible idea (a carryover from the C/PHP `errno` days?).
 Given that there is a rich platform for returning data, publishers might as well take the extra step towards helping out the client.
-This is sort of thing I'm talking about:
+This is the sort of thing I'm talking about:

     "error": {
       "code": 2301,